-Of course, when Ron Stallworth spied on the Ku Klux Klan, almost thirty years had passed since its official dissolution.
+Of course, when Ron Stallworth spied on the Ku Klux Klan, thirty-four years had passed since its official dissolution.
 Schaefer states, “The organization known as the Knights of the Ku Klux Klan, Inc. officially dissolved itself at an Imperial Klonvokation held in Atlanta on April 23, 1944,” following the U.S. Bureau of Internal Revenue demanding $685,305 in back taxes.
 However, Schaefer writes, “Despite the exposure of graft and the lack of a positive program, thousands of Americans clung to the Klan spirit.”
 The Klan thus effectively went underground, creating independent chapters not associated with a national organization.

-In Blackkklansman, the Colorado Springs’s KKK chapter enthusiastically watches The Birth of a Nation after Stallworth’s double is officially inducted into the organization under then-leader David Duke.
+In BlacKkKlansman, the Colorado Springs’s KKK chapter enthusiastically watches The Birth of a Nation after Stallworth’s double is officially inducted into the organization under then-leader David Duke.
 The fourth wave was not the cohesive political organization of the past, but as the Ku Klux Klan waxes and wanes with history, its ideology remains compelling to many.

 Editor’s Note: An earlier version of this article referred to Ron Stallworth as Colorado Springs Police Department’s first black police officer.
 Stallworth was actually Colorado Springs’ first black detective.